 (f) for a Category 1 transaction, the information required in a Category 1 circular;

-(g) for a transaction involving immovable freehold or leasehold property, the required information in Section 13;
+(g) for a transaction involving immovable freehold or leasehold property, the information required in terms of [….] of Section 13;

-(i) for a transaction involving mineral or oil/gas assets, the applicable required information in Section 12; and
+(i) for a transaction involving mineral or oil/gas assets, the information required in terms of […] of Section 12; and

-(j) for a related party transaction as a result of other agreement/s, details of the date, parties, nature/type of agreement/s along with relevant terms.
+(j) for a related party transaction as a result of an agreement, details of the date, parties, nature/type of agreement and the relevant terms.